 The legibility of text is achieved by having adequate contrast between the font color and the background.

-For WCAG 2.2 AA compliance, text should have a color contrast ratio of at least 4.5:1 (larger text at least 3:1).
+For WCAG 2.2 AA compliance, the text should have a color contrast ratio of at least 4.5:1 (larger text at least 3:1).
 Allowing different contrast ratios for larger text is useful because wider character strokes are easier to read at a lower contrast than narrower character strokes.